 Eligible applicants will be considered on the basis of residency program-related criteria such as their preparedness, ability, aptitude, academic credentials, communication skills and personal qualities such as motivation and integrity.
 Programs will not discriminate with regard to sex, race, religion, color, national origin, disability, veteran status, or any other applicable legally protected status.

-The complete application deadline is September 30, 2013.
+The complete application deadline is September 30, 2018.
 Only complete applications on September 30 will be reviewed and considered for interview by the Program Director.
-Riverside County Regional Medical Center is participating in the
+Riverside University Health System is participating in the

 Electronic Residency Applications Service (ERAS) from the Association of American Medical Colleges.
 Applications will only be accepted through ERAS, please do not send applications and associated documents through the mail or e-mail.

 The Orthopaedic Surgery Residency Program participates in the